Marwolaeth/polychoric/README.md

 it may be essential to check for patterns of missingness and consider imputation.

-The General Social Survey Schwartz Values Module dataset is cleared of missing values (non-response or non-applicable).
+The General Social Survey Schwartz Values Module dataset (Smith, Marsden, and Hout 2014) is cleared of missing values (non-response or non-applicable).
 Here we introduce some NAs into random places across the dataset.
 The summary will show the dataset now actually contains missings.

 ``` r
 gss_miss <- gss12_values